Engineering

 Developer Tools

 Developing and launching a tech product requires a significant amount of time and effort.
 Using developer tools like Github, AWS, or ApyHub can speed up the development process.
 Github is the most popular platform for version control, collaboration, and code management.
 AWS (Amazon Web Services) and Azure provide cloud computing services, including computing power, storage, and databases.
 Moreover, for startups working in an integrated development environment requires a platform such as IntelliJ.
 When it comes to coding efficiency, this is where we as ApyHub come into play.
 ApyHub is a developer tool that simplifies API development and management, making it easier for startups to build and deploy APIs.
 And since we mention APIs, startups also need tools to build, test and validate them.
-This is where traditional tools (like Postman) or newer tools (like Apidog) can be essential.
+This is where traditional tools (like Postman) or newer tools (like Apidog) can be useful.

 Marketing and Social Media Tools